 - separating presentation from contact by defining presentational aspects within your cascading stylesheet (CSS) file and including content in your html, php, asp, or jsp files.

-- using valid XHTML (the W3C offers a free markup validation service at http://validator.w3.org).
+- using valid markup (HTML, XHTML, etc.).
+The W3C offers a free markup validation service at http://validator.w3.org.

 The color scheme of your website can play an important role in how visitors respond to your website.